Elska

 Elska is a bi-monthly magazine, dedicated to male photography and culture.
 The magazine was launched in the United Kingdom but is now based in the United States.

 History

-Elska magazine stylized as elska was created by Liam Campbell, and its first edition was released in September, 2015.
+Elska was created by Liam Campbell, and its first edition was released in September, 2015.
 Its name means "love" in Icelandic.
 Liam Campbell, editor-in-chief of Elska was named as one of 100 LGBT trailblazers In February 2021 issue of Attitude magazine.

 Overview

 Elska is published six times a year.
 It features photographs by its chief photographer Liam Campbell as well as guest features by established and emerging photographers.
 Each issue is dedicated to and shot in a different city, featuring photospreads of local men, each accompanied by stories which are mostly written by the men themselves and allow the participants to candidly open up about their lives.